botchagalupe/dirsync/Dirsync-Tool.md

 ## Listing LDAP services

-There are two tables in the console database that represents a LDAP service : <code>customer_ldap_service</code> and <code>customer_ldap_directory</code>.
-When listing a LDAP service with the tool, it incorporates the contents of both the tables into one.
-Performing '-l' action without any parameters will list directory services present in the database for all customers.
-Performing '-l' with a customer ID as a parameter will list out directory services for that particular customer.
+ Listing a LDAP service with the tool will incorporates the contents of both the tables,<code>customer_ldap_service</code> and <code>customer_ldap_directory</code>, into one.
+Providing customer id will print all LDAP services for that customer.

 ```
 dirsync-tool.sh -l
-dirsync-tool.sh -l 500
+dirsync-tool.sh -l <customer_id>

 Example: